A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks: Conclusions

 \section{Conclusions}

-In this paper, we presented a new method for community detection in multiplex graphs that extend the Louvain heuristic method by introducing a variance-aware quality function and by performing a vector-valued modularity ascending scheme based on a tailored Pareto search.
+In this paper, we presented a new method for community detection in multiplex graphs that extends the Louvain heuristic method by introducing a variance-aware quality function and by performing a vector-valued modularity ascending scheme based on a tailored Pareto search.

-We considered different versions of this method to better analyze two situations: the informative case, where each layer shows the same community structure, and the noisy case, where some layers present a community structure and all the others are just noise.
+We considered different versions of this method to better analyze two situations: the informative case, where each layer shows the same community structure, and the noisy case, where some layers present a community structure and all the others contain only noise.
 We provided extensive experiments comparing with nine baselines borrowed from both the network science and the machine learning communities.
-We tested the performance of the proposed methods on synthetic networks, using the LFR and the stochastic block models, as well as five real-world multilayer datasets.
+We tested the performance of the proposed methods on synthetic networks, using the LFR and the stochastic block models, as well as five real-world multilayer datasets (i.e., 3sources, BBCSport, cora, UCI, Wikipedia).
 In both cases, we studied informative and noisy settings.
 The experimental results demonstrate that the proposed method is competitive with the baselines.
 In particular, the multiobjective approach combined with the modularity variance shows the best performance in almost all cases.